 With more people than ever heading online to build an opinion and educate themselves on services and products before purchasing, it’s vital that salespeople have a strong, professional presence and nurture relationships with prospects in the social space.
-An Accenture study found that 94% of B2B buyers conduct some type of research online before purchasing for their business.

 Social Media Best Practices for Salespeople

 Your customers and prospects are telling you exactly what they want, need or desire.
 You have a plethora of information at your fingertips.
 You just have to stop and strategically listen.
 Utilize this free information to learn and discover, then implement what you learn to your sales strategy and communication efforts.
 Use monitor and search tools to listen to the digital conversations happening on social media.